KeFx/Mark-Analysis-System/features.md

 ### Selection 2 - Display
-Entering "2" from main menu prompt would display all stored data<br/>
+Entering "2" from main menu prompt would display all stored data along with its summay(Average, Max and Min<br/>
 Test Data:<br/>
   20100,50,63,77<br/>
   20101,55,69,82<br/>